leviceccato/clarity/README.md

 / | ✅ | The main package is contained in the root.
 It's purpose is to initialise the game and otherwise do as little as possible.
 /engine | ✅ | This where the ECS is implemented, it's purposefully decoupled from the game itself.
 /game | ✅ | This is where all of the Clarity-specific code resides, such Entity initilisation, System logic and Component definitions.
 /asset | ✅ | Contains built assets that are embedded into the final executable.
-This includes sprites, audio and translation files.
+This includes sprite, audio and translation files.
 The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file.
 /wip | | Contains all WIP files, such as for creating sprites.
 The subfolders should match corresponding folders in the asset package.
 /windows | ✅ | For building the project for Windows (`go run ./windows`).
 /macos | ✅ | For building the project for macOS (`go run ./macos`).